 how to reject a discount request

-Since you’re looking for advice on how to reject a discount request, can we just let out a collective “BOOOOOOOO” in the name of price-shoppers?
+Since you’re looking for some insight on how to reject a discount request, can we just let out a collective “EWWWWWWW” in the name of price-shoppers?

-Because it feels pretty damn discouraging to invest thousands of dollars into education and thousands of hours into practice to ensure your product or service is the best it can be… only to get a heart-wrenching message that says “Hey, I love your work so much!
+Because it feels pretty discouraging to invest thousands of dollars into education and thousands of hours into practice to ensure your business is delivering a top-shelf product or service… only to get a bullshit message that says “Hey, I love your work SO much!
 Do you give discounts?”

-The obnoxiousness of this question never really goes away, but hopefully the three tactics I’ll share with you below make it an easy one to answer!
+You’re gonna need to stretch your eye-rolling muscles because the obnoxiousness of this question never really goes away, BUT the three simple tactics I’m sharing with you below will make it a painless one to answer!

-3. The most effective to reject a discount request is to make it immediately clear to price-shoppers that you’re offering a top-shelf product or service that’s worth every damn penny so they don’t even bother asking for a discount.
-There are many ways to communicate this – a well-designed website, captivating testimonials, a cohesive Instagram grid, professional and high-quality images – but before you can make sure your brand looks high-end, you have to start with brand strategy.
+3. The best way to reject a discount request is to make it immediately clear to price-shoppers that you’re offering a top-quality product or service that’s worth every damn penny so they don’t even BOTHER asking for a discount.